Well, as I was saying, when I was so rudely interrupted, welcome back!

 Good enough answer, I suppose.
 The 33 1/3 LP record was invented in 1948; for the first 18 years (or so), that’s all records were; a collection of recordings.
 As far as pop (and rock) music was concerned, the 45 was king.
 The album was an afterthought; the songs on an album that weren’t the hits were treated in the same regard as the flip sides to singles.

 Then somewhere around 1966 (or so), rock music began to get serious; artists like The Beatles, The Kinks, The Beach Boys and The Who (among others) realized that an entire artistic statement wasn’t limited to the confines of a 7″ 45 RPM record, but to an entire 33 1/3 RPM album.
-These artists began making records that contained a couple of hits and a bunch of other songs that weren’t hits, but were a unified collection of songs, each of which was important to the entire statement.
+These artists began making records that weren’t simply a couple of hits and a bunch of other songs that weren’t hits, but were a unified collection of songs, each of which was important to the entire statement.

 “A Day In The Life” The Beatles From Sgt.
 Pepper’s Lonely Hearts Club Band (1967)